Aashi881/LoRa-Tx-PCB/README.md

 2. Spacing between ESP32 headers on the PCB should be 15.24 mm
 3. Routing and component placement should be optimized and efficient.

-### Submission
-After completion you need to create a repo of your project work as public and share the link to `electramite@gmail.com` Also note that below files are mendatory to be present in the repo for successful evaluation of the assignment

-1. PCB layout file
-2. Circuit diagram
-3. Screenshots of both
-4. Prepare a small `README` along with the attached screenshots (somthing similar to this one).